Timdenders/Colonization-Conquerors/Living_Document/README.md

   - Objects like the Fishing boat or PT boat should be selectable and moveable throughout the live game.
 - Have objects interact with the users:
   - When users purchase a rebel object, it will randomly spawn on the opponent's land mass.
-    - Rebels lower the productivity of the opponent's currency production and may damage the opponent's in-game objects if they are in range.
+    - Rebels lower island space, preventing more objects from being put on it.
   - Weather events may spawn randomly and interact with the user's in-game objects.
     - Rain helping crops grow.
     - Storms and hurricanes damaging player objects.